lucasstarsz/fxdex/README.md

 # FXDex

-FXDex is a project designed for easy access to information about Pokémon as they appear throughout the many mainstream pokemon games.
+FXDex is a project designed for easy access to information about Pokémon as they appear throughout the many mainstream Pokémon games.

 > [!WARNING]
-> This project is still **in heavy development.** Features can and will change at any time, until a versioning cycle is defined.
+> This project is still **in heavy development.** Features can and will change at any time, until a versioning cycle is
+> defined.

 ## How to Run

 This project can be downloaded and run in a few steps from your command line, provided you have [Git](https://git-scm.com/downloads) installed, or another way to clone the project.

 You may either download the [latest release](https://github.com/lucasstarsz/fxdex/releases), or use the below commands to download the project files and run it from those.

 ```bash
 # 1. Clone repository